Demonic Resurrection: Beyond the Darkness (2007–2009)

 In August 2007, Virendra ‘Viru’ Kaith joined the band as a permanent drummer.
-The band continued touring and writing new material, until Pradeep quit in 2008 and was replaced by the 18-year-old guitarist Daniel Rego.
-In 2009, the band bagan touring across India, becoming the support acts for Opeth in February 2009 and for Amon Amarth and Textures in December 2009.
+The band continued touring and writing new material, until Pradeep quit in 2008 and was replaced with 18-year-old guitarist Daniel Rego.
+In 2009, the band began touring across India, becoming the support acts for Opeth in February 2009 and for Amon Amarth and Textures in December 2009.

 The Return to Darkness (2009–2013)

-The band returned to the studio in August 2009 to record their third album and the final chapter of the Darkness trilogy: The Return to Darkness.
-Michael ‘Xaay’ Lorac (Nile, Behemoth, Vader) designed the artwork for the album, and the band also released their first video for ‘The Unrelenting Surge of Vengeance’ that received (and continues to receive) airplay from mainstream music channels like VH1.
+The band returned to the studio in August 2009 to record their third album and the final chapter of the Darkness trilogy, The Return to Darkness.
+Michael ‘Xaay’ Lorac (Nile, Behemoth, Vader) designed the artwork for the album, and the band released their first video for "The Unrelenting Surge of Vengeance", which received (and continues to receive) airplay from mainstream music channels like VH1.
 The album was officially released in January 2010 through Candlelight Records (which they were signed to in April 2010) for worldwide distribution.
-The album was followed by a nationwide tour: "The Resurrection Festival".
-The band marked 10 years of existence with their first international show at the Inferno Metal Festival in Norway in April 2010 and played at the Brutal Assault festival in the Czech Republic in August 2010.
+The album was followed by a nationwide tour, "The Resurrection Festival".
+The band celebrated 10 years of activity with their first international show at the Inferno Metal Festival in Norway in April 2010, and played at the Brutal Assault festival in the Czech Republic in August 2010.
 The band released their first music video, 'The Unrelenting Surge of Vengeance' from their 2010 album, The Return to Darkness.
 The music video received a U/A rating from the Central Board of Film Certification, allowing it to be aired on Indian national TV.

 In 2012, bass guitar player Husain Bandukwala left the band due to personal and family commitments, but went on to become the band's manager.
 The band soon announced Ashwin Shriyan as their new bassist.
 In 2014, lead guitarist, Daniel Kenneth Rego parted ways with the band to explore other musical possibilities.
 The band played a farewell show with Rego at the Blue Frog in Mumbai on 19 January 2014.